p-ranav/json.old/README.md

 # JSON Manipulation Library for C++

-## Trivially create and manipulate JSON
+## Trivially create and manipulate JSON with one header

 ```cpp
 #include <json.h>